dylants/watchlist/README.md

 ## Tests ##

-There are tests for the server side code, which use [Mocha](https://mochajs.org/) as the test framework.
-Running the `test` script will lint the files and run the server side tests.
+There are tests for the client and server side code, which use [Mocha](https://mochajs.org/) as the test framework.
+Running the `test` script will lint the files and run the tests.
 This can be done by executing the following command:

 `$ npm test`